oDCM - Web Data for Dummies (Tutorial)

 • use our course chatbot at odcm.tilburgai.nl

-• be in touch on WhatsApp for any issues/bugs/etc.
+• be in touch with Roshini (email) or myself (on WhatsApp) for any issues/bugs/etc.